marktkimball/minimalist-family/src/pages/about/index.md

 ---
 templateKey: about-page
 path: /about
-title: Hi, I'm Audrey!
+title: Welcome to our Blog!
-image: /img/audrey_walsh.jpg
+image: /img/olivia-about-me.jpg
 ---

-I love capturing all kinds of life's moments.
-I'm based out of Phoenix, Arizona but absolutely love to travel.
+Mr. Minimalist and I are leaving the hamster wheel and thinking outside the box by full time traveling!
+On our blog, we will be sharing all our adventures of traveling the world as full time parents of 4 beautiful children, while we embrace our simple, minimalist lifestyle.
+Join us from the very beginning as we transition to our new normal!